MicheleTobias/workshop-field-papers/README.md

 1. **A Physical Map** - The map could be from any source - a travel map, a USGS Topographic Quadrangle, a print out from OpenStreetMap
 1. **Write on the Map** - community members draw and write on the map to indicate locations of the items that are important to them.
-1. **Scan the Map** - you'll need to make your analog map into a digital image
+1. **Scan or Photograph the Map** - you'll need to make your analog map into a digital image
 1. **Georeference** - georeferencing is the process of adding geographic coordinates to a scanned map image so that it can work with other spatia data.
+Field Papers does this for you when you upload your map images.
 1. **Digitize Data** - create vector data from your scanned, georeferenced map for use with other spatial data.
 This step may not be necessary, depeding on your goals.

 ## Further Considerations

-This workflow works well when:
+This workflow with Field Papers works well when:

 * The community has map-reading skills already or you can train them
 * The community feels comfortable collecting knowledge in this way
+* The data generated is not sensitive or private
-* Field Papers is particularly helpful for contributing data to collaborative datasets like OpenStreetMap
+* The community wants to contribute their data to collaborative datasets like OpenStreetMap

 Other things to consider: This kind of data collection can feel extractive to some communities.
 Be sure you can explain how the data will be used and stored.
-To be truly participatory, the community should have ownership of their data and it should help them.
+To be truly participatory, the community should have ownership of their data and it should help or be of value to them, not just the researcher.
 Additionally, you'll want to be careful to protect the data you collect and consider how mapping a set of knowledge might impact the community.
-For example, making the locations of important cultural sites public can expose the area to looting.
+For example, making the locations of important cultural sites public can expose the area to looting or damage.

+**This workflow is not appropriate for personally indentifiable information (PII), HIPAA-restricted data, or data that should not be shared with a third party.***

 # Hands On Lesson